sreknar/vehicle-app/README.md

 Step 4: Click http://localhost:5000/swagger-ui.html#/ You can see the API documentations.

-#tep to run Junit Test the project
+# Step to run Junit Test the project

 Step 1 : From eclipse -> select VehicalDemoApplicationTests.java right click and run as Junit application.